apache/cassandra-java-driver/README.md

-# Datastax Java Driver for Apache Cassandra
+# Java Driver for Apache Cassandra

 -----